Heirloom Grown

 Baker Creek Seeds

-They are located in the Missouri Ozarks and this is where they trial their new seeds.
+They are located in the Missouri Ozarks where they trial their new seeds.
 Baker Creek Seeds has the most amazing heirloom varieties!

 They offer so many colorful varieties like this glass gem popcorn!
 You can learn how to grow your own here.